 Julie Dirkson knows a thing or two about learning.
 Well versed in the research, she is especially good at bringing ‘behavioural psychology’ to the foreground.
 Understand learners and you understand why it is so difficult to get them to learn.
 So it was a pleasure seeing her speak and speak with her afterwards.

 Her starting point is the metaphor of the elephant and its rider, the rider the conscious, verbal, thinking brain; the elephant the automatic, emotional visceral brain.
-Academically this is Kahneman’s two systems, fast and slow, which she explains using the elephant and rider metaphor.
-It works, and is proof that you don’t have to wade through 400 pages of a quite dense book like Thinking Fast and Slow to understand a useful theory.
-(An alternative is to read the eminently readable story The Undoing Project by Michael Lewis.)
+Academically this is Kahneman’s two systems, fast and slow explained in his book Thinking Fast and Slow (An alternative is the very readable story in The Undoing Project by Michael Lewis.)

 One cognitive bias that is hits learning hard is that of hyperbolic discounting, a well researched feature in behavioural economics.
 Take two similar rewards, humans prefer the one that arrives sooner rather than later.
 We are therefore said to discount the value of the later reward and this discount increases with the length of the delay.